phoenixframework/phoenix/D_controllers.md

 By default, the render plug takes over all rendering for all actions in a controller.
 Once we plug render, if we try to use any rendering-style function in any action - `text/2`, `json/2`, `html/2`, `render/2` or even `redirect/2`- we will get errors if that action is dispatched to.
 Even if the application appears to do the right thing, the server will be throwing errors.

-Phoenix offers a solution to this by using guard expressions to let us specify which actions `plug :render` should be applied to.
+Phoenix offers a solution to this by letting us specify which actions `plug :render` should be applied to.
 If we only wanted `plug :render` to work on the `index` and `show` actions, we could do this.

 ```elixir
 defmodule HelloPhoenix.PageController do